![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I ended up having to use a combination of Shadow's rearwards traction, tow ropes tied around a tree, ratcheting the come-along periodically, and leveraging Shadow's wheel out of the hole with a log salvaged from our surroundings-- a log almost too big for me to man-handle that way.
 Yikes!
 It's a wonder I didn't bust a seam on that one!

-But finally, inch by inch, I got Shadow out of the wheel trap and back onto solid ground again.
+But finally, inch by inch, I got Shadow out of the wheel trap, and back onto solid ground again.
 It took a couple hours.
-A couple of really tense hours, as for all I knew my pursuers could show up at any moment.
+A couple of really tense hours, as for all I knew, my pursuers could show up at any moment.
 Maybe silently, on foot.
 With no warning at all.

 I tried to keep my shot gun close by at all times (which slowed down the extrication process some).

 Wow!
 I didn't want to have to do that again!
-And I had an idea how I might prevent it.
-Curb feelers.
+And I had an idea how I might prevent it: curb feelers.
 I'd seen commercial designs in various spots, and read about driving with them in some magazines.
 But here I needed a mutant version of those.
 Something which could help me find holes or soft spots before I fell into them.
 Something I could rig up in a hurry and get on my way.

-I needed something fairly stiff firmly attached to my front end so I could feel the difference if it suddenly encountered no resistance.
+But what?
+I opened my trunk and looked for ideas there.
+I needed something fairly stiff firmly attached to my front end, so I could feel the difference if it suddenly encountered no resistance.

 Uh oh.
 That sounded like a plow!
 But I didn't want to leave an easier trail to follow behind me!